“Fermentation is an anaerobic process in which energy can be released from glucose even if oxygen is not available.”

 Fermentation occurs in yeast cells and bacteria and also in the muscles of animals.
 It is an anaerobic pathway in which glucose is broken down.
 The processes that use an organic molecule to regenerate NAD+ and NADH are collectively referred to as fermentation.

-The respiration that happens at the minute level of our body viz. in the cell is called the cellular respiration.
-It could occur with (aerobically) or without the presence of oxygen.
-Any type of cellular respiration initiates with glycolysis where a 3-C molecule, pyruvic acid is formed as the end product.
+The respiration that happens at the minute level in our body, viz., in the cell is called the cellular respiration.
+It occurs in the presence or absence of oxygen.
+Any type of cellular respiration begins with glycolysis where a 3-C molecule, pyruvic acid is formed as the end product.

 In organisms, yeast, for example, the pyruvic acid formed by partial oxidation of glucose is converted to ethanol and carbon dioxide (CO2).
 This anaerobic condition is called alcoholic or ethanol fermentation.
 The whole reaction is catalyzed by the enzymes, pyruvic acid decarboxylase and alcohol dehydrogenase catalyze.
 In certain bacteria and animal muscle cells, under anaerobic conditions, the pyruvic acid is reduced to lactic acid by lactate dehydrogenase.
 This is called lactic acid fermentation.
 The end products of these anaerobic pathways make them hazardous processes.
 For example, a concentration of alcohol above 13 percent produced by yeast cells could kill themselves.

 In the alcoholic and lactic acid fermentation, NADH+H+ is the reducing agent which is deoxidized to NAD+.
 The energy released in both the processes is not much and the total sum of ATP molecules produced during fermentation is two, which is very less as compared to aerobic respiration.
 However, this is a commercially employed process in food and beverage industries, and pharmaceutical industries etc.